Brilliantcrank/airbag-industries/content/post/we-should-not-forget-the-price-we-paid-for-the-freedoms-we-enjoy-today.md

 date = 2020-06-08T07:00:00Z
-description = "Remembering those who died to protect our freedoms." tags = ["utopia"] title = "We should not forget the price we paid for the freedoms we enjoy today."
+description = "Remembering those who died to protect our freedoms." tags = ["utopia"] title = "We can not forget the price we paid for the freedoms we enjoy today."

 +++
 My mother-in-law, Linda, wrote an [Op-ed piece](https://myedmondsnews.com/2020/06/reader-view-remembering-d-day-june-6-1944/ "Op-Ed piece") on the lack of news coverage for D-Day's remembrance.
 She writes,